 According to CASEL, Social Emotional-Learning (SEL) is a significant part of human development and education.
-SEL is a process through which children and adults acquire and apply knowledge, attitudes, and skills to develop healthy identities, emotions, and achieve collective and personal goals, show and express empathy, establish supportive relationships and make decisions responsibly (CASEL, 2021).
+SEL is a process through which children and adults acquire and apply knowledge, attitudes, and skills to develop healthy identities, and emotions, achieve collective and personal goals, show and express empathy, establish supportive relationships and make decisions responsibly (CASEL, 2021).
 Developing social and emotional skills among children positively affects their lives, relationships, and academic progress.

 For some parents, SEL is a common understanding while others are still discovering the concepts, but most have many questions and want to understand the term ‘Social Emotional-Learning.’
 Kids on the Yard built our Social Emotional Learning programs with a primary focus: all human beings have “gifts” to offer to themselves, their community, and the world around them.
-Our program provides resilience tools for the moments of challenges, purposeful desire that server their goals and community, self-worth beyond the external, and empathy to understand themselves and others, resulting in empowering the 21st Century family.
-The Kids on the Yard SEL program integrates the Whole Child approach with age-appropriate and realistic goals that help to empower them both in class and life.
+Our program provides resilience tools for moments of challenges, purposeful desires that serve their goals and community, self-worth beyond the external, and empathy to understand themselves and others, resulting in empowering the 21st Century family.
+The Kids on the Yard SEL program integrates the Whole Child approach with age-appropriate and realistic goals that help to empower them both in class and in life.
 We aim to create a learning space that builds confidence-boosting conversations that facilitates a good foundation through childhood and beyond.

 This article elaborates on the importance of Social-Emotional Learning (SEL) programs and how they help children succeed in school, the workplace, and life.

 How SEL Helps Children Succeed in School